dropseed/plain/bolt/bolt/cli/README.md

     click.echo("Hello, world!")
 ```

-Bolt will use the name of the package in the CLI,
+Plain will use the name of the package in the CLI,
 then any commands you defined.

 ```bash